 HPV is the most common STD in the U.S. People who have had condomless sex with more than two partners in their lifetime have probably been exposed to HPV.
 Even if you have a type of HPV that causes warts, you might not get symptoms for months or years—if ever.

-There is an effective vaccine that is recommended for all gay men.
-One shot is given for men who are HIV-negative and two shots for men who are HIV-positive.
+There is an effective vaccine.
+One shot is given for people who are HIV-negative and two shots for people who are living with HIV.
 There are treatments for meningitis but it’s important to get treatment right away.

-Mycoplasma genitalium is a bacterial infection that can occur in your urethra (the tube in your penis).
-It accounts for about 15-20% of STDs found in the urethra that are otherwise not due to gonorrhea.
-Its role as a cause of infection in the throat or butt is still unclear.
+Mycoplasma genitalium is a bacterial infection that can occur in your urethra (where you pee from).
+It accounts for about 15-20% of STIs found in the urethra that are otherwise not due to gonorrhea.
+Its role as a cause of infection in the throat, vagina/front hole, or butt is still unclear.

 How do you get mycoplasma genitalium?

-Mycoplasma genitalium can be spread during sexual activity, including anal or vaginal sex.
+Mycoplasma genitalium can be spread during sexual activity, including anal or vaginal/front hole sex.

 What are the symptoms of mycoplasma genitalium?

-The typical symptoms include those of ‘urethritis’, which are pain with urination, itching and/or discharge at the head of the penis.
+The typical symptoms include those of ‘urethritis’, which are pain with urination, itching and/or discharge.
 However, many cases are asymptomatic.